 Foam sclerotherapy is the latest development in the sclerotherapy field and is a more effective way to deliver the sclerosing agent directly to the problem vein.
 Foam sclerotherapy is a technique that involves injecting foamed sclerosant chemical within a blood vessel using a very small syringe.
 The “foam” works by forming a bond between the red blood cell and the foaming agent.
-This in turn creates a goo-like substance inside the vein which sticks to the wall of the vessel causing the vein to close.
-The procedure takes about 15 minutes, and typically the veins are eliminated in 3 to 4 weeks.
+This, in turn, creates a goo-like substance inside the vein which sticks to the wall of the vessel causing the vein to close.
+The procedure takes about 15 minutes, and typically the veins are reduced in 3 to 4 weeks.